... is all about Your Purpose.

 Currently, I am the Director of Performance Psychology with the Henry M. Jackson Foundation for the Advancement of Military Medicine, in support of the Consortium for Health and Military Performance (CHAMP) at the Uniformed Services University of Health Sciences.
 In this role, I work with a team to better understand performance demands of specific communities in the military and government agencies and provide resources to support optimal performance.
 I also serve as the subject matter expert for performance and mental fitness domains across our organization's leadership, education, and research initiatives.
 In my previous role as the Senior Mind Body Scientist, I translated research in the domains of Human Performance Optimization (HPO) for service members and their families across all military branches for the Human Performance Resources at CHAMP (HPRC) website.
 Prior to this role, I provided resilience and performance enhancement training for soldiers, DA civilians, and family members for 7 years, first with the University of Pennsylvania, and most recently with the Comprehensive Soldier and Family Fitness (CSF2) program.

-My most important jobs are being mom to my gregarious and spirited boy and a proud Army spouse to my husband, who retired last year after 22 years of service to this country.
+My most important jobs are being mom to my gregarious and spirited boy and a proud Army spouse to my husband, who retired in 2018 after 22 years of service to this country.
 I live in Newtown Square, PA.